bepetersn/static-mail/README.md

 ```

-# Defining email templates
+### Defining email templates

+All in all, this project makes the assumption that subject, text, and html all *go together*, and can be bundled, and referenced with a single name.
 So where is the email?
-All we've provided is a name.
 Taking a look in the
 `emails/use_my_service.msg` file, we have the beginning of an answer:

 ```